LucaCiucci/body-tracking-web/doc/apps/sequence/langs/dullscript/README.md

     remove_label "my_label"
 ```

 Here, we have created a routine named `show_message` that accepts a parameter named `message`, and then it shows the message for 1 second.
-This might be useful, for example, if you want to define a routine that makes the to repeat an action different number of times, for example.
+This might be useful, for example, if you want to define a routine that makes the patient to repeat an action a varying number of times, for example.

 ```dullscript
 routine some_exercise t